The Bird Buddy camera module is powered by a 3800 mAh rechargeable Lithium-Ion battery.

 Effects on battery life

 - If you are using our solar roof add-on, it will greatly improve your battery life as it provides a continuous charge during daylight.
-You can check here to see whether your solar roof is set up for the optimal charging conditions.
+You can check here to see whether your solar roof is set up for optimal charging conditions.

 Charging Bird Buddy with a USB-C cable